AkLato/NOCScrape25/readme.md

 - **Node.js:** Make sure you have Node.js installed (version 14 or later).
 You can download it from [https://nodejs.org/](https://nodejs.org/).
 - **Git:** You'll need Git to clone the repository.

+Test editor used in the demo will be VS Code.

 ## Installation Steps

 1.  **Create a Project Directory:**